jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

     :width: 600
     :alt: Explorer with Editors

-* editors side by side - source code on the left and tests on the right
+* editors side by side - source code on the left with tests on the right

   .. image:: /_static/setup_my_ide/2_editors.png
     :width: 600